IBMTechSales/klp-think2022-labs/1151_B-WebSphere_Automtion_MemLeakAnalysis/README - Copy.md

     In order for WebSphere Automation to be able to collect data for you WAS instances, you need to create a SSH key for their communications.

+    > **Note:** To save time, this task is already completed for you in this lab environment, so you do not need to do anything in this task.
+All the task steps used in the lab environment are listed below for your reference only.

     a.
+Access the WebSphere Automation server to create a new SSH key.

+        ssh root@dns

+    When prompted, type **yes** and enter the **root** user password as: **passw0rd**

+    b.
 Issue command to create a new SSH key with passphrase.
 In the lab the passphrase used is: **passw0rd**

         ssh-keygen -f ~/.ssh/wsa

-    ![Text, letter Description automatically generated](./images/media/image31-a.png)
+    ![Text, letter Description automatically generated](./images/media/image31.png)

-    b.
+    c.
 Copy the key over to the WAS server to be monitored.
 In this lab the following command is used:

          ssh-copy-id -i ~/.ssh/wsa ibmuser@student.demo.ibmdte.net

     When prompted, type **yes** and enter the **ibmuser** user password
  as: **engageibm!**

-    c.
+    d.
 Test the login to the WAS server from the WebSphere Automation server via ssh key with the key passphrase.

         ssh -i ~/.ssh/wsa ibmuser@student.demo.ibmdte.net

         exit

-    d.
+    e.
 Setting up WebSphere Automation for SSH to Linux or UNIX servers

-        oc login -u ibmadmin -p engageibm
+        KUBECONFIG=/root/install/auth/kubeconfig

         oc project websphere-automation

         oc create secret generic wsa-ansible \
           --from-literal=ansible_user=ibmuser \
           --from-literal=ansible_port=22 \
-          --from-file=ssh_private_key_file=/home/ibmuser/.ssh/wsa \
+          --from-file=ssh_private_key_file=/root/.ssh/wsa \
           --from-literal=ssh_private_key_password=passw0rd

-        ssh-keyscan student.demo.ibmdte.net >> /home/ibmuser/wsa_known_hosts
+        ssh-keyscan student.demo.ibmdte.net >> /root/wsa_known_hosts

         oc create configmap wsa-ansible-known-hosts
-          --from-file=known_hosts=/home/ibmuser/wsa_known_hosts
+          --from-file=known_hosts=/root/wsa_known_hosts

     f.
 Test connection

         MANAGER_POD=$(oc get pod -l app.kubernetes.io/component=runbook-manager -o name | head -n 1)

-        oc rsh $MANAGER_POD runcli testConnection student.demo.ibmdte.net linux
+        oc rsh $MANAGER_POD runcli testConnection student linux

      The output is looking like:

     <table>
     <tbody>
     <tr class="odd">
-    <td><p>[root@dns ~]# oc rsh $MANAGER_POD runcli testConnection student.demo.ibmdte.net linux</p>
+    <td><p>[root@dns ~]# oc rsh $MANAGER_POD runcli testConnection student linux</p>
     <p>Mar 09, 2022 6:46:06 PM com.ibm.ws.automation.core.runbook.manager.RunbookManagerCLI clientMode</p>
     <p>INFO: starting</p>
     <p>Created job: test-connection-1646851568775</p>